kiewic/kiewic.github.io/_posts/2016-01-31-get-a-free-ssl-tls-compatible-certificate-with-lets-encrypt-and-use-in-windows.md

 That's it, now the secure connection is trusted and you can go and spend those five dollars on a latte.

+## Renewing certificate

+Let's Encrypt certificate expire in 90 days.
+To renew the certificate, you will need to execute the next command:

+{% highlight shell %}
+sudo letsencrypt renew --manual-public-ip-logging-ok
+{% endhighlight %}

+And create a new pfx file with the resulting files as done above.

+## Backing up and restoring Let's Encrypt account files

+The key files that you need to keep backed up are:

+1. Your account directory at `/etc/letsencrypt/accounts/acme-v01.api.letsencrypt.org/directory/`
+2. Your domain config file at `/etc/letsencrypt/renewal/heyhttp.org.conf`
+3. Your domain keys directory at ` /etc/letsencrypt/live/heyhttp.org/`, which in reality are symbolic links to the archive of keys.
+4. The directory containing the archive of keys at `/etc/letsencrypt/archive/heyhttp.org/`

 [newsletter]: https://www.dreamhost.com/newsletter/0116.html
 [letsencrypt]: https://letsencrypt.org/